Lawn Care Calendar

 Mowing is carried out mainly between March and October.

-- Summer: We suggest mowing twice weekly, dropping to once a week during periods of drought.
+- Summer: We suggest mowing once to twice weekly, dropping cuts during periods of drought.

 - Spring and Autumn: Mow once a week.

 - Winter: Mowing is usually not necessary over the winter months unless the weather is mild, and the grass is still growing.
 In this case, mow occasionally with a high-cut setting.
 Do not attempt to do this if the ground conditions are very soft or frozen, or during spells of cold, drying winds.

 - Dry and shady areas under trees may need less frequent mowing than areas in full sun with good moisture levels.